This chocolate strawberry cake has moist chocolate layers filled with a thick strawberry sauce and topped with strawberry cream cheese frosting.

 Instructions

-- Into a large mixing bowl add the eggs, oil, vanilla extract, sour cream, salt, buttermilk, and sugar, and sift the cocoa powder.
-Mix with a whisk until well combined.
+- Whisk eggs, oil, vanilla, sour cream, salt, buttermilk, sugar, and ½ of the cocoa in a large bowl until smooth.

 Make the strawberry filling